 It's my Uncle Frank's birthday today.
 It's ironic that his birthday falls on this national holiday, thereby making it easy to overlook-- ironic because my Uncle Frank never overlooked another human being in his life.

 Every teacher has their roster of professional role models; Frank is one of mine.
-My Uncle Frank taught history starting in 1958; he taught for fifty years, including a stint in Germany as an Army school teacher.
+My Uncle Frank taught history for fifty-four years, including a stint in Germany as an Army school teacher, forty-nine of them in the same upstate Connecticut high school.

 But he wasn't a model simply based on longevity.
 A former student (now teacher) recently shared that I handed her the idea that every person is worth knowing.
 I can think of several people that reinforced that idea for me, and Uncle Frank is definitely one of them.